Hornbill-Docs/esp-config/esp-config/email/adding-an-email-domain.md

 * Hornbill Admin User access
 * General knowledge of using [Configuration](/esp-config/getting-started/using-configuration)
 * A fully qualified domain name for outgoing email
-* A working knowledge of your mail servers and firewalls within your own organisation
+* A working knowledge of your mail servers and firewalls within your own organization

 ## Creating an email domain
 To create and configure a new email domain in Configuration